 Consequently, seizures of opium from Afghanistan increased by 12 fold and cocaine from Latin America was up by 188%.
 These stats point to a dismal failure of prohibition to accomplish anything aside from market pressure to create cheaper drugs more quickly.

 Prohibition Propaganda Three: Cannabis Has No Medicinal Value

 Joy, JE, Watson, SJ, and Benson, JA.
 Marijuana and Medicine: Assessing the Science Base.
 National Academy Press.
 1999. p.
 159.

-The DEA classification of cannabis as a Schedule I substance, with no medicinal value and a high risk for abuse, is one of the key barriers in the legalization movement.
+Basically, the DEA classification of cannabis as a Schedule I substance, with no medicinal value and a high risk for abuse, is one of the key barriers in the legalization movement.
 Evidence to refute this piles up, almost on a daily basis.
 Yet, this false designation makes it impossible for researchers to access good quality cannabis and acquire funding.